On a much lighter note, after that last post, here are some photos

 being bear aware.

-i may have purposely done all these things in the hopes of attracting a bear friend.
+i may have purposely done all these things in the hopes of attracting a bear friend. thus far unsuccessful.

 grouse mountain.

-(at this point I was rolling on the ground unable to deal with the beauty)
+found this one by accident. pretty average. (at this point I was rolling on the ground unable to deal with the beauty)

 Lynn Canyon.

-and old women who try to push prams along this thing.
+life is about suspension bridges. and free parking. and old women who try to push prams along this thing. and friendly Canadians.

 the most addictive thing I've ever consumed.